outscal/Tile-Maps/README.md

+# Tile Maps

+This is a fun 2D project that shows how the latest tool in unity called Tile Maps can be used.
+Essentially, this allows to create your levels quickly using Tile Maps and Tile Map Editor.

+First open the Problem-Statement branch from the branch dropdown of this repository.
+Use the assets and the corresponding course to design the solution on your own.

+The solution is provided in the Solution-Statement branch, I would strongly suggest you to make the solution yourself first.

 # Problem Statement

 You are given a scene with all the required assets for creating TileMaps.
 Try to make 3 different levels with a variety of Tile sets to make each level look unique.